 |

-If two years ago is close enough, I had mine done a couple of years ago.
-My roof covering was completely torn off and replaced in three days by a very conscientious and well trained technician from RV Armor.
+I had mine done several years ago.
+My roof was completely torn off and replaced in three days by a very conscientious and well trained technician from RV Armor.

 As you can see by the pictures below, my roof looked terrible but was not leaking a bit as evidenced by the condition of the wood after the rubber was torn off.
 I was a bit worried but knew I had been quite proactive in taking care of it for the past 17 years.
 I would have no worries about recommending this company if you are looking to repair your roof or are interested in getting the longest life possible out of your rig.